Behrad-bs/ESPWorks-IoT/ESESP_Remote_Description.md

-Hardware Components

-ESP32 or ESP8266 (2 units)

-One board acts as the Sender (Command Node)

-One board acts as the Receiver (Execution Node)

-Stable Power Supply for ESP Boards

-USB power (5V) or external regulated power source

-Power bank or adapter for long-term operation

-Actuator / Load (for Receiver Node)

-LED (for testing)

-Relay module (for controlling real devices)

-Motor, buzzer, or any digital output device

-Current-Limiting Resistor (220Ω – 330Ω)

-Required when using an LED

-Breadboard and Jumper Wires

-For rapid prototyping and testing

-Network and Infrastructure

-Wi-Fi Internet Connection

-Required for both ESP devices

-Devices can be located in different cities or countries

-MQTT Broker with Public Access

-Public broker (e.g., HiveMQ, Mosquitto test server)

-OR private broker hosted on a VPS with a static public IP

-Static Public IP (Optional but Recommended)

-Provided by a VPS for running a private MQTT broker

-Improves reliability and security

-Software Tools

-Arduino IDE

-Used for programming ESP boards

-ESP Board Support Package

-ESP32 or ESP8266 core installed in Arduino IDE

-MQTT Client Library

-PubSubClient library

-Serial Monitor

-For debugging and monitoring communication

-Optional (Advanced / Security)

-TLS Certificates

-For encrypted MQTT communication (MQTT over SSL/TLS)

-Authentication Credentials

-Username and password for broker access
+Two ESP microcontroller boards (ESP32 or ESP8266) are required for this project, where one board operates as the sender (command node) and the other operates as the receiver (execution node).
+Each ESP board must be powered using a stable 5V power source, such as a USB adapter or a power bank, to ensure reliable operation.

+The receiver ESP is connected to an output device such as an LED, relay module, motor, or buzzer in order to execute the received commands.
+When an LED is used for testing purposes, a current-limiting resistor in the range of 220Ω to 330Ω is required to protect the device.
+A breadboard and jumper wires are used for prototyping and making temporary connections between components.

+Both ESP devices require access to a Wi-Fi network with an active Internet connection, allowing them to communicate over long distances regardless of physical location.
+An MQTT broker with public Internet access is required to manage message exchange between the sender and receiver nodes.
+This broker can be a public MQTT service or a private broker hosted on a virtual private server (VPS) with a static public IP address for improved reliability and control.

+The project is developed and programmed using the Arduino IDE, with the appropriate ESP board support packages installed.
+An MQTT client library, such as the PubSubClient library, is required to enable MQTT communication on the ESP devices.
+A serial monitor is used during development for debugging, monitoring message transmission, and verifying system behavior.

+For enhanced security in real-world deployments, optional components such as authentication credentials and TLS certificates may be used to enable encrypted MQTT communication and prevent unauthorized access.